5 ways to feel more connected to your baby

 This is a defense mechanism, which, while very thoughtful of your brain, can cause additional fears.

 So, I’m here to tell you, that while it would be nice to feel that connection and to fully embrace your baby, there is nothing wrong with you because you can’t.
-This is pregnancy after infertility and loss.
+This is pregnancy after loss.

 And I can also tell you from my own personal experience, that it will not have a consequence when your baby arrives.
 Because I too did not feel a connection with my babies before they were born.